New England Journal of Medicine September 02, 2021

 Bottom Line

-In patients with type 2 diabetes and high cardiovascular risk, the once-weekly GLP-1 receptor agonist efpeglenatide significantly reduced the risk of major adverse cardiovascular events (MACE) and a composite renal outcome compared to placebo.
+In high-risk patients with type 2 diabetes, weekly subcutaneous efpeglenatide significantly reduced the risk of major adverse cardiovascular events and composite renal outcomes compared to placebo, independently of SGLT2 inhibitor use.

 Key Findings